Short Biographical Note: Meric Gertler

 President Meric Gertler, CM FRSC FBA FAcSS MCIP

-He is a Professor of Geography and Planning, and the Goldring Chair in Canadian Studies at the University of Toronto.
-He is a co-founder of a large research program at U of T’s Munk School of Global Affairs investigating the role of city-regions as sites of innovation and creativity in the global economy.
-His work engages in comparative analysis of North American and European cities to understand how local social and cultural dynamics create the foundations for economic success and prosperity.
+He is a Professor of Geography and Planning, the Goldring Chair in Canadian Studies, and a member of the Innovation Policy Lab at the Munk School of Global Affairs and Public Policy.
+His research investigates the role of city-regions as sites of innovation in the global economy, and the foundations for local economic success and prosperity.

-President Gertler has served as an advisor to local, regional and national governments in Canada, the United States and Europe, as well as to international agencies such as the Organisation for Economic Cooperation and Development (Paris) and the European Union.
-He has authored or edited nine books, including Manufacturing Culture: The Institutional Geography of Industrial Practice and The Oxford Handbook of Economic Geography (with Gordon Clark and Maryann Feldman).
+Professor Gertler has advised local, regional and national governments in Canada, the United States, Singapore and Europe, as well as international agencies such as the OECD and the European Union.
+He has authored or edited nine books, including The New Oxford Handbook of Economic Geography.
 He has held visiting appointments at Oxford, University College London, UCLA, and the University of Oslo.
-Currently, he serves as chair of the Working Group on Higher Education-Business Research Partnerships of the Business-Higher Education Roundtable.
-He is also the campaign cabinet chair for the education sector of the United Way, Toronto & York Region; a trustee for the Hospital for Sick Children; and a member of the board of directors of MaRS Discovery District; Waterfront Toronto; and Mitacs, a national non-profit research and training organization.

-A graduate of McMaster University (BA), the University of California, Berkeley (MCP) and Harvard University (PhD), Professor Gertler was awarded an honorary doctorate from Lund University, Sweden, in 2012, and from Shanghai Jiao Tong University, China, in 2017.
-He is a Fellow of the Royal Society of Canada, the Academy of Social Sciences (UK) and a Corresponding Fellow of the British Academy.
-He received the Award for Scholarly Distinction in Geography from the Canadian Association of Geographers in 2007, and in 2014, both the Distinguished Alumni Award from the University of California, Berkeley and the Distinguished Scholarship Honor from the Association of American Geographers (AAG).
-In December 2015, Professor Gertler was appointed to the Order of Canada.
+A graduate of McMaster University (BA), the University of California, Berkeley (MCP) and Harvard University (PhD), Professor Gertler holds honorary doctorates from Lund University, Sweden, Shanghai Jiao Tong University, China, and Université de Montréal.
+He is a Fellow of the Royal Society of Canada, the Academy of Social Sciences (UK), the Royal Canadian Geographical Society and a Corresponding Fellow of the British Academy.
+He has received the Award for Scholarly Distinction in Geography from the Canadian Association of Geographers, the Distinguished Scholarship Honor from the Association of American Geographers, and the Distinguished Alumni Award from the College of Environmental Design at the University of California, Berkeley.
+He was appointed to the Order of Canada in December 2015.